 Ten months ago, when I first began my search for Silvia, I never imagined visiting Estonia.
-In fact, I was anticipating three weeks in Paris, but eventually Silvia changed my plans.
-I wouldn’t have it any other way.
+I was anticipating three weeks in Paris, but eventually, Silvia changed my plans.

 Tonight is my last night, but many posts remain to be written; my days have been full, and the white nights too short to write all I have experienced.
 I have learned much, including how much I have yet to learn.